 Now I'm going to break down this journey a bit.

-1) Author Platform
+1) Author platform

-Sales funnels for fiction authors begin at the author platform.
 The top cloud is filled with all of your awareness tactics.
-This cloud is the widest opening where you’ll see your author website, social media accounts, content, ads, guest posts, interviews, opt-ins, and other marketing efforts pouring in.
+This cloud is the widest opening where you'll see your author website, social media accounts, content, ads, guest posts, interviews, opt-ins, and other marketing efforts pouring in.
 At the top of this funnel, you’re talking to a lot of different people at once: you’re introducing yourself to new visitors and engaging long-time fans and customers simultaneously.

-2) Interests / Leads
+2) interests / leads

 When those visitors start to listen and engage with the content you’re sharing, they officially enter the sales funnel.
 They’re interested has been piqued or they are maybe just curious about your writing.
 They lean in; they want to know more.
 At best, these leads are your ideal reader.